 Rose Bath Bombs Recipe

-- Whisk together the baking soda, citric acid and cornstarch.
+- Whisk together the dry ingredients: baking soda, citric acid and cornstarch.

-- Quickly whisk in 1/2 of the water.
+- Quickly whisk in ½ of the water.
 Test the bath bomb mixture by grasping a handful and checking to see if the mix holds together readily.
-You will probably need 1 tsp to reach the proper consistency, but humidity and other factors can effect this, so quality may need to be adjusted slightly.
+You will probably need 1 teaspoon to reach the proper consistency, but humidity and other factors can effect this, so quality may need to be adjusted slightly.
 Whisk in more as needed.

 - Drop a few dried rose petals on the bottom of each side of the bath bomb mold, then top with some of the mixture.
 Add a few more petals near edges as you fill the mold.
 Gently press down on each side, then overfill each side before pressing them together firmly to create each bath bomb.
 Gently remove from mold and brush away excess from the seam, then leave out to dry overnight before packaging.